 Malan, who had been with Middlesex since 2006, signed a new deal with the club back in January that should have seen him stay on for an additional two years.
 However, according to BBC Sport, the veteran asked to be released from his contract and is now set to continue his career with Yorkshire.

-Currently on duty with the England T20 squad in New Zealand, Malan says he’s excited at the prospect of joining a new team, having felt that it was time to move on.
+Whilst on duty with the England T20 squad in New Zealand, Malan claimed to be excited at the prospect of joining a new team, having felt that it was time to move on.

 “This feels like the right time to start a new adventure, and I am excited by the prospect of joining another great club,” he said.